Code-Institute-Submissions/physics-code/README.md

 [Top](#contents)

-All images were first downloaded and used from one of four locations:
+All images were first downloaded and used from one of the following locations:

 - [Vehicle Silhouette - flaticon](https://www.flaticon.com/free-icon/coupe-car_55180)